This is a demo site.Purchase now

 1. Configure your pricing

-Edit app/config/payments.config.ts:
+Edit shared/config/payments.config.ts:

 export const paymentsConfig = {